FAQs

 What is the best way to store Keith's Cacao?

 Our cacao is best stored in a cool, dry, dark place - like a kitchen cabinet or pantry.
-After you have opened your cacao package and chopped it into smaller pieces, we suggest sealing it in an air tight container, like a glass jar or tin, to preserve its freshness.
+After you have opened your cacao package and chopped it into smaller pieces, we suggest sealing it in an airtight container, such as a glass jar or tin, to preserve its freshness.

 Ceremonial use of Keith’s Cacao